Azure/Vision-AI-DevKit-Pages/docs/_docs/mlads.md

 - Login to <a href="http://portal.azure.com" target="blank">http://portal.azure.com</a> and go to the IoT Hub resource you created earlier.
 - Click the `IoT Edge` tab, then click on IoT edge  device named `visionkit`.
 - Click on the `AIVisionDevKitGetStartedModule`  name, then click `Module Identity Twin`.
-- Update the zip file with the URL you saved earlier, then click `Save`.
+- Update the zip file with the URL you saved earlier to *"ModelZipUrl": ""*, then click `Save`.

 After a few minutes, your device should now be running your custom model!